berkes/mobile/README.md

     $conf["mobile"]["foo"] // will react to `X-Device = 'foo'`.

-The third ring is the actual per-devise setting.
-It has three keys:
+The third ring is the actual per-device setting.
+It has two keys:
 "theme" and "url".

 * *theme*  a string representing the system name for the theme.
 Can be